 A snap is a bundle of an app and its dependencies that works without modification across many different Linux distributions.
 Snaps are discoverable and installable from the Snap Store, an app store with an audience of millions.

-The following sections provide a basic overview of using snaps, from their installation to their management and manipulation.
+The following sections provide a basic overview of using snaps, from installation to management and manipulation.

 |Revert to a previous snap revision||Remove a snap|

 The snapd daemon manages the snap environment on the local system.
 Its installation will include the snap tool for interacting with snaps.
 You can check both are installed by attempting to run

 snap version on the command line: